pindellk/Workout-Tracker/README.md

 # Workout-Tracker
-Enter daily workouts and track them in a dashboard with this application.
+Enter daily workouts and track your data in a dashboard with this application.

 ---
 <br>